 Cannabinoids and phytocannabinoids: what's the difference?

 The term phytocannabinoids comes in opposition to that ofendocannabinoids, molecules with identical effects, but produced by animals and humans and not by plants.
-Phytocannabinoids are also distinguished from artificial cannabinoids, or synthetic, also produced by humans, but this time in the laboratory and not naturally.
+Phytocannabinoids are also distinguished from artificial cannabinoids, or synthesis, also produced by humans, but this time in the laboratory and not naturally.
 They are therefore quite simply cannabinoids produced by plants.

 Phytocannabinoids, endocannabinoids and artificial cannabinoids are therefore all indiscriminately cannabinoids.
 The qualifier added to them only mentions where they are produced.
 In all cases, these are chemicals capable ofactivate our endocannabinoid system (SEC), intervening in particular inbalance of our nervous system and our immune system.